 A word of caution needs to be noted.
 This is touched upon in our “Disadvantages” section below but needs special mention.

 Back in 2010, the Midwest Roofing Contractors Association issued an advisory against TPO, which obviously impacted the market.
 Some of the TPO manufacturers responded to this advisory by noting that no two TPO materials are the same, meaning some brands avoid the problem stated in the advisory.

-Most manufacturers’ warranties for TPO membranes are a minimum of 10 years, and as much as 25 years.
+Most manufacturers’ warranties for TPO membranes are a minimum of 10 years, and as long as 25 years.
 The material itself ought to last much longer, so the installation quality is the key area to focus on, especially with respect to the quality of the seams including roof flashing details.

 Advantages of TPO Roof